create_pdf.py

 Corner Artifacts

 If your card images have rounded corners, they may be missing print bleed in the PDF.
-You may have seen white Xs appear in your PDF; these are artifacts from rounded corners.
-Because of the missing print bleed, when these cards are cut, they may have a sliver of white on the corners.
+Because of the missing print bleed, when the cards are cut, they may have a sliver of white on the corners.

 The --extend_corners option can ameliorate this issue.
 You may need to experiment with the value but I recommend starting with 10